 Using the wrong IP address in the connection string

-Using the database's private IP address in the connection string and trying to connect from a Droplet that isn't allowed to access the VPC or private network
+Using the database's private IP address in the connection string and trying to connect from a Droplet that isn't allowed to access the VPC network

 Check the IP address in the connection string or use the database's hostname.
 We recommend using the hostname over the IP address because the IP address may change, but the hostname will always remain the same.